MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ## Basic actions and gestures to know

-To author or navigate in HoloLens 2, you need to know how to do these actions and gestures:
+To author or navigate in [!include[pn-hololens](../includes/pn-hololens.md)] 2, you need to know how to do these actions and gestures:

 - **Touch**.
-With HoloLens 2 and [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can reach out and touch or grab holograms.
+With [!include[pn-hololens](../includes/pn-hololens.md)] 2 and [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can reach out and touch or grab holograms.
 This is the easiest and most intuitive way to author your guides.

     ![Touch dwell animation](media/touch-dwell-animation.gif "Touch dwell animation")